The following is from an article by Nicole Canfield posted on the Exemplore web site. I hope that you find it informative.

 What Does It Mean When a Bird Flies Into Your House?

 An old wives' tales from the Ozarks and superstitions from other regions in the U.S. say that certain birds flying into the house are a bad omen, particularly turtledoves.
-But I say make your judgment from the situation and the circumstances that take place directly after the bird is in your home.
+But I say make your judgment from the situation and the circumstances that take place directly after the is in your home.
 And of course, by all means, set the little thing free!

 - Watch the bird.
 Is it trying to get free or is it looking around your house calmly?

-- What kind of bird is it?
-Could it be a bird that your ancestor or deceased loved one was a fan of?
+- What kind of is it?
+Could it be a that your ancestor or deceased loved one was a fan of?
 Maybe one of your loved ones is trying to send you a message.

 - Is it trying to get out?
 Maybe it's telling you to free yourself from the box you've put yourself in.